SymfonyCasts/symfony5/sfcasts/encore-upgrade.md

 yarn watch
 ```

 and... got it!
-It builds successfully!
-Over in the main terminal tab, go ahead and
+Successful build!
+Over in the main terminal tab, let's
-add everything, since we've fixed all of our conflicts and made all of those changes.
+add everything... since we fixed all of the conflicts... and commit!
-And commit!

 ## Upgrading Foundry's Recipe

-Now, dear friends, we are onto the *last* update.
+Now, dear friends, we are on the *last* update.
 It's `zenstruck/foundry`.
 This is an easy one.
 Run:

 ```terminal